 Since its creation in 1947, UNECE Inland Transport Committee, has been a framework for intergovernmental cooperation and concerted action in order to facilitate international transport while improving its safety and environmental performance.
-The main results of the quiet, unspectacular but persevering and useful work of the UNECE member Governments, acting together for almost five decades now within the framework of the Committee, are reflected in 57 international agreements and conventions which provide the international legal and technical framework for the development of international road, rail, inland waterway and combined transport in the UNECE region.
+The main results of the quiet, unspectacular but persevering and useful work of the UNECE member Governments, acting together for almost five decades now within the framework of the Committee, are reflected in 60 legal instruments which provide the international legal and technical framework for the development of international road, rail, inland waterway and combined transport in the UNECE region.

-While these legal instruments are important to all European countries, both Western and Eastern, they appear to be today of utmost importance for Governments of newly independent States who need to build their transport regulations in line with those existing in the other European countries.
+While these legal instruments are important to all European countries, both Western and Eastern, they appear to be today of utmost importance for Governments of other member States of UNECE who need to build their transport regulations in line with those existing in the other European countries.
 Additionally they are applied by a large number of countries world wide.
 They are, therefore, a major European legacy to the whole international community.

-The list of the 57 United Nations Agreements and Conventions in the field of transport, as well as summary tables containing information on the status of these international legal instruments with regard to signatures, ratifications, accessions and acceptances by countries members of the United Nations, is reproduced below.
+The list of the United Nations legal instruments in the field of transport, as well as summary tables containing information on the status of these international legal instruments with regard to signatures, ratifications, accessions and acceptances by countries members of the United Nations, is reproduced below.

 UN Sustainable Development Goals and the UN Transport Conventions under the purview of the UNECE Inland Transport Committee

 English PDF (as of 2017)

 More detailed information with regard to the date of signatures, ratifications, accessions, reservations and declarations made by the various countries, as well as the complete text of the agreements and conventions and amendments thereto may be obtained from the United Nations Treaty Collection website (the status of Transport and Communications agreements and conventions can be found in Chapter XI).

 For any further comments or information, please contact us.